doublerobotics/d3-sdk/docs/WPA2 Manual Config.md

 While WPA2 personal (PSK) and WPA2 Enterprise (EAP-MSCHAPv2) are configurable in the on-screen user interface of Double 3, some network types, such as EAP-TLS, require installing certificates to the device or other custom settings.
 You'll need to talk with your network admin to get the certificate file(s) and the details of the network configuration.

+Your network admin will typically provide one, two, or three x509 certificates in PEM format (extensions could be .pem, .crt, or .key).
+These are plain text files.

+## Convert from PKCS12 (.p12):

+If you have a .p12 file, you can convert it to a certificate and key (both are x509 certificates) using the openssl command line tool (pre-installed on Double 3 and most Linux computers):

+    openssl pkcs12 -in myfile.p12 -out client.crt -clcerts -nokeys
+    openssl pkcs12 -in myfile.p12 -out client.key -nocerts -nodes

+## Copy files to Double 3

 In developer mode, you can copy the certificate(s) to D3 via a USB drive (remove the access panel on the back):

     lsblk # look for your drive, likely /dev/sda1